Why Is My WiFi Upload Speed So Slow? Quick Fixes

 - What is a good upload speed?
 A good upload speed typically ranges from 5 to 25 Mbps, depending on your usage needs.

 - Why is my download speed faster than my upload speed?
-Most ISPs focus on download speeds as users typically download over they upload.
+Most ISPs prioritize download speeds as users typically download over they upload.

 - Can old devices affect my WiFi speed?
 Yes, older devices may not support newer, faster WiFi standards and can slow down the network.“